obscrivn/timeseriesbook/_sources/features.md

 **Strength of trends and seasonality**

-- For strongly trended data, the seasonally adjusted data should have much more variation than the remainder component.
+- For strongly trended data, the seasonally adjusted data should have much more variation than the remainder component
 - For data with little or no trend: strength ~ 0
 - Seasonality is defined for detrended data and the remainder component
 - Data with no seasonality: strength ~ 0